Epsilon-Neighborhood Decision-Boundary Governed Estimation (EDGE) of 2D Black Box Classifier Functions

-When renewable resources such as solar arrays and wind farms, produce power outputs governed by changing environmental factors.
-Because these sources cannot be directly controlled like conventional power generators, their power output appears as system parameters that vary as a function of incident solar irradiance or wind speed respectively.
-When connected to the grid, the variations in renewable power injection can disrupt nodal power balance or cause violations of generator, line flow, or phase angle constraints defined by Eq. ~\eqref{eq:nodal} - \eqref{eq:phaseDiffLimits}.
-Consequently, the informed incorporation of renewable power sources requires the careful selection of power ratings of these renewable sources is essential to maintain stable operation despite their inherent variability.
+Renewable energy sources, such as solar arrays and wind farms, produce power outputs governed by changing environmental conditions that are not directly controllable.
+Their power output therefore appears as system parameters that vary as a function of incident solar irradiance or wind speed respectively.
+When connected to the grid, the variations in renewable power injection can disrupt nodal power balance or cause violations of constraints defined by Eq. ~\eqref{eq:nodal} - \eqref{eq:phaseDiffLimits}.
+Consequently, the informed incorporation of renewable power sources requires the careful selection of power ratings of these renewable sources to maintain stable operation despite their inherent variability.

-This case study uses the widely used IEEE 5-bus system and its defined parameters \citep{li2010small}.
+For this illustrative case study, the widely utilized IEEE 5-bus system and its defined parameters are used \citep{li2010small}.
 Generators 1 and 5 are replaced by renewable power sources rated at 10 and 7 MW, respectively.
-The domain $\X$ is therefore defined as $[0,10]\times[0,7]$, reflecting the expected variation in power output for these two generators.
+The domain $\X$ is therefore defined as $[0,10]\times[0,7]$, reflecting the expected variation in power output for these two sources.

 The first interior point, $\overline{x}^{in}_{0}$, is selected as the nominal grid operating state prior to the integration of renewable sources, marked in green at the coordinate $(0.4, 4.74)$ in Fig. \ref{IM:powergrid}.
 To identify an exterior point, the four corner points are then evaluated.
 In this case, the first corner inspected, $(10, 7)$ is confirmed to be $\overline{x}^{out}_{0}$, an exterior point because it violated one of the constraints defined in Eqs. \eqref{eq:nodal}–\eqref{eq:phaseDiffLimits}.
 The bisection algorithm is initiated with $\overline{x}^{in}_{0}$ and $\overline{x}^{out}_{0}$, converging to the specified $\varepsilon$-neighborhood, after which the $\varepsilon$-stepping algorithms are used to span $\partial S \in \X$.
 When the $\varepsilon$ value was set to $0.01$ MW, the true boundary was delineated by sampling $2,866$ points, while an $\varepsilon$ value of $0.1$ MW required $282$ points.